 - Expansion of the awareness and participation campaign.

-All of these improvement points were an excellent learning opportunity for future projects.
-I think that dealing with a challenging situation is the best way to gain experience from improvements.
+All of these improvement points were excellent learning opportunities for future projects.
+Dealing with a challenging situation is the best way to gain experience from improvements.

 The residents of Vitória made 1,340 suggestions for the next ten years of the capital in 53 days of popular participation in the first stage of the Urban Master Plan review process.

 The collected data from suggestions were analyzed and compiled.
-From a report, we identified the expectations of dwellers.
+Then, from a report, we identified the expectations of dwellers.

-Minha Vitória platform generated essential insights into the city's primary needs, stimulating residents' participation in an interactive way while ensuring that the population's interest prevailed, meeting the proposed objectives when sending contributions to the city.
+Minha Vitória platform generated essential insights into the city’s primary needs, stimulating residents’ participation interactively while ensuring that the population’s interest prevailed, meeting the proposed objectives when sending contributions to the city.